d2l-ai/d2l-en/chapter_appendix/jupyter.md

 ### Timing

-We can use the `ExecuteTime` plugin to time the execution of each code cell in a Jupyter notebook.
+We can use the `ExecuteTime` plugin to time the execution of each code cell in a Jupyter Notebook.
 Use the following commands to install the plugin:

 ```
 pip install jupyter_contrib_nbextensions